BBBmau/lie-detector/README.md

 you can run this yourself by simply running `python3 face_reader.py` while also being able to see the exact face that is being analyzed by including the `--debug flag`

 ![image](https://github.com/user-attachments/assets/a539a599-e522-403e-98ea-b2384841f9e1)

+### Using Gemini

+Since this utilizes the Gemini Flash Model you'll need to have a GCP account with the gemini api enabled.
+You'll provide this in a `.env` file.